bertofurth/Seagate-Central-Modern-Slot-In-Kernel/INSTRUCTIONS_MANUAL_KERNEL_INSTALLATION.md

 You should have a self generated or downloaded kernel "uImage" file which you'd like to install on the Seagate Central.

-If you have just completed cross compiling the kernel as per the INSTRUCTIONS_CROSS_COMPILE_KERNEL.md in this project then the generated "uImage" kernel file will be in the following location relative to the base working directory.
+If you have cross compiled the kernel as per
+**INSTRUCTIONS_CROSS_COMPILE_KERNEL.md** in this project then the generated "uImage" kernel file will be in the following location relative to the base working directory.

     obj/arch/arm/boot/uImage

+If you have downloaded a pre-compiled kernel with a name like "uImage.v5.14.0-sc" then it is suggested that the file be renamed to "uImage" at this point.
+For example

+     mv uImage.v5.14.0-sc uImage

 Transfer this image to the Seagate Central.
 In this example we use the scp command with the "admin" user to copy the kernel to the